phoenixless325/apollo-graph-definition-generator/README.md

 *CarType, CarTransmissionType* and *CarColor*.

 Please note that the search for keywords is performed by their occurrence in the name of the constant.
-Thus, in the first four constants the keyword *'TYPE'* was found, and in two more - the keyword *'RED'*.
+Thus, in the first four constants the keyword *'TYPE'* was found, and in two more - the keyword *'COLOR'*.
 It follows from this that if you have keywords *A* and *B*, and *A* is a substring of *B*, then in the configuration of keywords *B* must necessarily come before *A*.

 For example, if we set the keywords as